aerospike/aerospike-client-python/doc/aerospike.rst

 .. data:: LIST_WRITE_INSERT_BOUNDED

     Enforce list boundaries when inserting.
 Do not allow values to be inserted at index outside current list boundaries.

-Require server version 4.3.0 or greater.
+    .. note:: Requires server version >= 4.3.0

 .. data:: LIST_WRITE_NO_FAIL

     Do not raise error if a list item fails due to write flag constraints (always succeed).

-Require server version 4.3.0 or greater.
+    .. note:: Requires server version >= 4.3.0

 .. data:: LIST_WRITE_PARTIAL